qxf2/qxf2-page-object-model/Readme.md

 Setup
 ------

-The setup for our open-sourced Python test automation framework is fairly simple.
+The setup for open-sourced Python test automation framework is fairly simple.
 We have documented the setup instructions in detail so even beginners can get started.

 The setup has four parts: